marceli-to/berghoferin.it/content/collections/rooms/en/family-suite.md

             content:
               -
                 type: text
-                text: 'some have either a large loggia balcony with a panorama mountain view or a small loggia balcony with a mountain view'
-      -
+                text: 'one or two bathrooms, each with a large walk-in rain shower' -
         type: listItem
         content: